 An acid wash jumpsuit is an easy way to try out the trend.
 In fact, it requires very little styling, and you have a full outfit ready to go in a pinch.
-Opt for an iteration with puff sleeves and you can transition the piece from work to dinner.
+Opt for an iteration with a sweetheart neckline and you can transition the piece from work to dinner.
 Accessories-wise, a pastel bag and fresh white pumps allow your one-piece to stand out.

-Heads up, fashion risk-takers: Influencer Nina Urgell Cloquell is making the case for slouchy low-rise acid wash jeans.
+Heads up, fashion risk-takers: Influencer Nina Urgell Cloquell is making the case for easy fit low-rise acid wash jeans.
 Follow her lead and pair the bottoms with flip flops and a cropped sweater to show some skin before the temperatures drop.

 Not particularly keen on the low-rise comeback?
-Not to worry, you can still snag a pair of loose acid wash jeans at the waist or above for a similar street style-approved look.
+Not to worry, you can still snag a pair of relaxed acid wash jeans at the waist or above for a similar street style-approved look.

 Don’t be afraid to style your acid wash jeans for the office.
 Taking cues from the fashion girl above, the key to making the trend polished is sticking to the same color scheme.
 To start, if you choose a dark acid wash, team it with a black blazer, printed blouse, and booties.
 The real trick to make things look cohesive: Match your socks with the color on the print of your top.